Mellanox/hw-mgmt/README.md

 	connected to power source.
 - /usr/bin/hw-management.sh
--	performs initialization and de-initialization, detects the system type, connects thermal drivers according to the system topology, activates and deactivates thermal algorithm.
+-	performs initialization and de-initialization, detects the system type, connects kernel drivers according to the system topology, activates and deactivates thermal algorithm.
+	Provide chipup and chipdown actions for connection and disconnection of I2C ASIC driver.
 - hw-management-led-state-conversion.sh
   hw-management-power-helper.sh
 -	helper scripts